 Is tobacco a drug?

-According to Code of Virginia § 18.2-371.2(B) it is illegal for minors to buy, sell or possess nicotine vapor products.
-This is a Class 4 misdemeanor.
+According to Code of Virginia § 18.2-371.2 it is illegal for anyone under 21 to buy, sell or possess tobacco; vaping or nicotine or alternative nicotine products; or hemp products intended for smoking.
+This includes accessories such as rolling papers.

 What if a law enforcement officer finds tobacco in my possession?

-He or she may confiscate the tobacco and charge you with being in violation of Code of Virginia § 18.2-371.2, which prohibits anyone under 18 years of age from buying or trying to buy, or possessing any tobacco products, including but not limited to cigarettes, cigars, bidis, rolling papers, nicotine vapor products, and alternative nicotine, and hemp products.
+He or she may confiscate the tobacco and charge you with being in violation of Code of Virginia § 18.2-371.2, which prohibits anyone under 21 years of age from buying or trying to buy, or possessing any tobacco products, including but not limited to cigarettes, cigars, rolling papers, nicotine vapor products, and alternative nicotine, and hemp products.

 I see signs in restaurants and offices that say “Smoke Free.”
 What will happen if someone smokes there?